Meet the Spooky Characters of Disney’s Haunted Mansion – A Guide for Fans

 Captain Culpepper Clyne

-Further into the interactive graveyard, Guests pass by the massive tomb of Captain Culpepper Clyne who epitaph tells how he “braved the seas and all her wrath, but drowned on land while taking a bath.”
-This explains why his hat, hand, and leg can be seen poking out from the top as if he is taking a bath and every few moments Guests can hear him talking lowly or sneezing out a stream of water and bubbles.
+Further into the interactive graveyard, Guests pass by the massive tomb of Captain Culpepper Clyne, whose epitaph tells how he “braved the seas and all her wrath but drowned on land while taking a bath.”
+This explains why his hat, hand, and leg can be seen poking out from the top as if he is taking a bath, and every few moments, guests can hear him talking lowly or sneezing out a stream of water and bubbles.

-Culpepper Clyne also has a rich history with the Haunted Mansion as he first appeared in early renderings when the attraction was proposed to be a walkthrough experience.
-One version had Guests enter into the mansion to be greeted by Clyne until the lights suddenly went out.
-When they turned back on, Clyne would be gone with nothing but a puddle left behind.
+Culpepper Clyne also has a rich history with the Haunted Mansion.
+He first appeared in early renderings when the attraction was proposed to be a walkthrough experience.
+One version had Guests enter the mansion to be greeted by Clyne until the lights suddenly went out.
+When they turned back on, Clyne was gone, leaving nothing but a puddle behind.

 Prudence Pock